maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 - Plaintext to Ciphertext transformation using algorithms and keys.
 - Security goals include confidentiality, authentication and integrity.
 - Kerckhoffs's principle ensures Security through key secrecy, not algorithm secrecy.
-- There are 2 algorithim types, Symmetric (same key) vs Public-key (different keys).
+- There are 2 algorithim types, Symmetric vs Public-key.
 - Bits vs characters as basic units
 - Attack types include ciphertext-only, Known-plaintext, Chosen-plaintext and Adaptive-chosen-plaintext
 - Security levels include unconditionally secure and Computationally secure
 - We can break complexity by Measured by data, processing, and storage requirements
 - All classical ciphers vulnerable to frequency analysis and modern cryptanalysis
 - Simple XOR is defined as the trivial to break despite commercial popularity
-- One-time Pad is the perfect secrecy if keys are truly random and never reused
+- One time Pad is the perfect secrecy if keys are truly random and never reused
 - Modern algorithims include DES (symmetric), RSA (public-key) and DSA (digital signatures)
 - Public algorithms withstand scrutiny better than secret ones
 - One-time pads provide unconditional security but are impractical for most uses